1 Bernese Mountain Dog

 Of all the dog breeds that rarely bark, the Greyhound is the most independent (meaning they are a little difficult to train), but loudly one word does not describe Salukis.

 Fast-footed hounds race at full speed, and their loyalty to their owners ranks as one of their best qualities.
-We do not recommend these dogs to people who live in apartments because they need a lot of exercises.
+We do not recommend these dogs to people who live in apartments because they need a lot of exercise.

 Our recent entry might come as a shock to you.